YashChaudhary18/java-multithreading-FilHandling--practice/README.md

 Demonstrates "Thread.sleep()".

-A thread prints numbers 1 to 5 with a 1 second pause between each number.
+A thread prints numbers 1 → 5 with a 1 second pause between each number.

 ---